dagger/dagger/docs/STYLE_GUIDE.md

 Code listings must be presented for each language SDK unless not relevant/not technically feasible for that language (e.g. a recipe for "using a magefile" would only be relevant for Go).

-Code listings must be presented in a tabbed interface with the order of tabs set to `Go`, `Typescript` and `Python`.
+Code listings must be presented in a tabbed interface with the order of tabs set to `Go`, `TypeScript` and `Python`.